Jagdish Tytler

-Jagdish Tytler (born Jagdish Kapoor; 17 August 1944) is an Indian politician and former Member of Parliament.
-He has held several government positions, the last being as Minister of State for Overseas Indian Affairs, a post from which he resigned after publication of a report by an official commission of inquiry, known as the Nanavati Commission.
-The commission had accused that he "very probably" had a hand in organising attacks on the Sikh community in Delhi after Sikh bodyguards assassinated the Prime Minister, Indira Gandhi, during the 1984 anti-Sikh riots.
+Jagdish Tytler (born Jagdish Singh Kapoor; 17 August 1944) is an Indian politician and former Member of Parliament.
+He has held several government positions, the last being as Minister of State (Independent Charge) for Overseas Indian Affairs, a post from which he resigned after publication of a report by an official commission of inquiry, known as the Nanavati Commission.

+The commission had noted that he "very probably" had a hand in organising attacks on the Sikh community in Delhi after Sikh bodyguards assassinated the Prime Minister, Indira Gandhi, during the 1984 anti-Sikh riots.
 He has not been charged with any crimes related to those riots.
 Currently he is serving as permanent committee member of Delhi Pradesh Congress Committee.

 Due to the controversy concerning his involvement in the riots, the Congress party dropped his name as the candidate for the 2009 Lok Sabha elections.

 Early days

-Tytler was born on 17 August 1944 as Jagdish Kapoor to a Hindu father and a Sikh mother into a Punjabi Khatri family in Gujranwala, in the Punjab Province of British India (now in Punjab, Pakistan).
+Tytler was born on 17 August 1944 as Jagdish Kapoor to a Hindu father and Sikh mother in the Punjabi family of Gujranwala in British India.
 He was brought up by the educationist James Douglas Tytler, the founder of many public schools including the Delhi Public School and the Summer Fields School.
 In 2011, his entry into the Jagannath Temple at Puri, which is reserved only for Hindus, caused questions about his religion, to be raised in the Odisha Legislative Assembly.
 Tytler denied having converted to Christianity, and stated that he had changed his name to show his gratitude towards James Douglas Tytler, who had brought him up.

 As a member of Congress' youth organization he was first elected to the Lok Sabha in 1980.
 He served as a Union Minister first in the Civil Aviation department and then in the Labor department.
 He was re-elected in 1991 and served as the Union Minister of State for Surface Transport.
 In 2004, he was re-elected to the Lok Sabha.

-1984 anti-Sikh Genocide
+1984 anti-Sikh riots

 Tytler has been accused of involvement in the 1984 anti-Sikh riots in India, a charge that he denies.
 The riots had occurred after Sikh bodyguards assassinated Indian Prime Minister Indira Gandhi.
 Tytler stated that he was present at Teen Murti Bhavan for the funeral ceremony with Gandhi's body and was in mourning at the time when these events occurred at Gurudwara Pulbangash, situated near Azad Market.
 He has not been charged with any crimes related to the 1984 riots.

 In April 2004, the Indian National Congress announced Jagdish Tytler as its candidates for Indian Parliament elections for constituencies in and around Delhi.